top of page

 By: Susan Jeffers, Pd.D.

 • Kristi Keller is an established writer, bereaved parent, and the founder of Grief Notes.
-Her inclusive publication provides a soft landing for people to read and write about the turbulence of loss.
+Her inclusive publication provides a soft landing for people to read and write about the turbulence of grief and loss of a child.

 bottom of page